basiqio-oss/Basiq-docs/reference/REPORTING/reports-1/createreport.md

 next:
   description: ''
 ---
+> ❗️ For Business Affordability Report
+>
-> ❗️ Do not include the `ToDate` parameter.
+> Do not include the `ToDate` parameter.
 If omitted, the report will automatically include data up to the current date.